-I don’t think any player in NBA history, maybe Karl Malone, gets more underrated and unappreciated year after year than Patrick Ewing.
-The main reason is as time goes by, people that did not watch athletes from another era only have stats and videos to create their judgement on these players and when they don’t see a ring or a godly amount of records, they start to group them with current players they are familiar with that also don’t have a ring or have similar accomplishments.
+I don’t think any player in NBA history, with the exception of maybe Karl Malone, gets more underrated and unappreciated year-after-year than the great Patrick Ewing.
+The main reason is, as time goes by, people that did not watch athletes from another era only have stats and videos to create their judgement on these players and when they don’t see a ring or a godly amount of records, they start to group them with current players they are familiar with that also don’t have a ring or have similar accomplishments.

 It also doesn't help Ewing's legacy when people mention his name and the playoffs, these are the plays they usually think of first.

 - Jordan dunking on him in the 1991 playoffs.